 From a design perspective, it’s also clear that the production version won’t look like the Santa Cruz Concept as Hyundai will be employing the brands latest design philosophy.
 The Render you see here wears the face of the latest Santa Fe and we think it looks pretty good, don't you think?

-In yet another report from Australia, Which Car has confirmed that Hyundai is developing a range of 1-tonne bakkies for Australia and other markets, which as history has proven, will likely include South Africa which is, as we know, a major market for bakkies.
+Previously, in yet another report from Down Under, Which Car confirmed that Hyundai is developing a range of 1-tonne bakkies for Australia and other markets, which as history has proven, will likely include South Africa which is, as we know, a major market for bakkies.
 The report also indicates that the one-tonne bakkie will be based on a ladder-frame chassis and will be developed in partnership with Kia, which will also receive its own version of the bakkie.
 Both 2-wheel and 4-wheel drive variants are on the cards as well as different cab variants.

 Hyundai Australia CEO, John Kett commented: